HumansAreWeak/inventory-manager/README.md

 `inventory list <OPTIONS>`

 Lists all the items in the inventory.
 You can give it options to further define the output that you want to list.

+`Available Options:`
+- `--raw / -r <QUERY>`: Enter your raw SQL query that will be executed directly on the database provider.
+Beware of directly inserting values in the raw query, as this _WILL_ lead to SQL injection vulnerability.
+If you want to use parameters, use the `--param / -p` flag in the same order you want to process them on the driver for execution and use `?` for SQLite (optionally with numbers) to replace these fields with the provided values.

+By using the `--raw / -r` flag, only `--param / -p` is accepted, all other flags will be ignored

+- `--limit / -l <LIMIT>`: Limits the amount of items queried by the database.

+`inventory edit --identifier <ID> <OPTIONS>`

+Edits the underlying entity of given identifier with the provided option fields.
+Each option must be marked with `--set / -s` flag, followed by its schema column name, an equal sign and its value, i.e. `-s name=value` to change `name` to `value`.

+`inventory remove --identifier <ID>`

+Softly deletes the entity of given identifier.
+The field `deleted_at` is automatically set to mark the date of entity deletion.